 The food and beverage industry is a competitive marketplace and businesses need to have an edge to maximise their revenue and minimise their costs.
 Food waste is estimated to cost the Australian economy $20 billion each year, with the commercial and industrial sector disposing of 2.2 million tonnes annually.

 If you work in the food and beverage industry you know that one of your largest unavoidable costs is the product you sell.
-However, there are ways to minimise this cost by managing stock more efficiently through inventory management software.
+However, there are ways to minimise this cost by managing stock more efficiently through inventory management within your food production software.

 Ordering and advanced inventory management